 FRENCH: INTERMEDIATE A & B Joan Schlackman & James Gilmour

-Emphasis on spoken French, vocabulary building and grammar.
-Articles from French newspapers and other texts are used for oral comprehension and recorded material for listening comprehension.
+Emphasis on spoken French, vocabulary building and practical grammar.
+Articles from French newspapers and other texts are used for oral comprehension.

 FRENCH CONVERSATION Michael Ellman